 Foundational (email, chat, calendar)

 Build core competencies in mobile app security and integration.
 Mobile apps should have enterprise-grade security capabilities and organizations should employ best practices in mobile application integration to avoid developing siloed applications and duplicate data.

 Make security a priority.
-Third party tools can be used for integration and security on a periodic basis.
+Third-party tools can be used for integration and security on a periodic basis.
 Consultation with security experts is recommended.
-“What if” scenarios and clear risk mitigation and operating procedures can be developed for all identified risks, from lost equipment to data-spills.
+“What if” scenarios and clear risk mitigation and operating procedures can be developed for all identified risks, from lost equipment to data spills.

 Initiate government or agency-wide cloud storage services (storage as a service).
-Mobile apps can consume and produce a huge amount of data, and its security, ownership, and archival is critical.
+Mobile apps can consume and produce a huge amount of data, and their security, ownership, and archival is critical.
 Aligning mobile app strategy to cloud strategy and hosting and managing apps on the cloud can alleviate storage concerns.
 Develop relationships with storage service vendors that are FedRamp/NIST certified to ensure security policy compliance.

 Expand mobile awareness.
 Invest in educating and training employees to use apps in the government mobile space.

 The task of developing mobile applications for the federal sector presents challenges that require decision-makers the trajectory of mobile technological advances, they also bear the burden of integrating rigorous security and managing stringent compliance standards.
-As a result, federal decision makers must determine which business cases are “mobile-critical,” how their development impacts their budgets and delivers value, and what steps to take when developing a GRC framework to keep mobile application development in check.
+As a result, federal decision-makers must determine which business cases are “mobile-critical,” how their development impacts their budgets and delivers value, and what steps to take when developing a GRC framework to keep mobile application development in check.
 This white paper scratches the surface of those concerns and arms federal IT decision-makers with the knowledge required when beginning the mobile IT journey.
 For more information on federal mobile strategy and mobile application development, please email the REI Solution Architecture Team (RSAT) at email@example.com. to make tough choices.
 While they must keep pace with